jalvarez36808/Purple-Hub/README.md

 ## Our Mission

 At Purple Hub, our mission is to offer clear, actionable steps for those navigating the overwhelming aftermath of a car accident involving the loss of a loved one.
-We aim to provide emotional support, practical guidance, and accessible resources to help users manage this challenging situation.
+We aim to provide emotional support, practical guidance, and accessible resources to help users manage their challenging situation.

 ## Key Features